ethereum/trin/book/src/developers/contributing/build_instructions/linux.md

 ```sh
 $ sudo nano /etc/systemd/system/trin.service.d/override.conf
 ```
-Paste the following, replace the Infura ID with your own.

 > Tip: The 'info' level of logs is a good starting value.
 ```sh
 [Service]